Optimization Hyper-parameter Laws for Large Language Models: SDE Analysis behind Opt-Laws

 \subsection{Inspiration from Escaping Capacity}

 Effective optimization hyper-parameters can expedite escaping sharp local minima during training, which is why large LRs are favored when training LLMs, followed by cooldown techniques.
-These strategies help LLMs efficiently move away from sharp local minima, enhancing overall generalization performance.
+These strategies help LLMs efficiently move away from sharp local minima, improving the final training loss.
 Building on this idea, this subsection quantitatively investigates the escape capacity of~\eqref{eq:SGD-SDE} and~\eqref{eq:Adam-SDE}.
-We calculate the probability of these dynamics escaping a local region, providing a rigorous analysis of their effectiveness in avoiding suboptimal solutions.
+We calculate the probability of these dynamics escaping a local region, providing a rigorous analysis of their effectiveness.